evolvingstuff/vdw2/content/posts/many-reasons-why-vitamin-d-deficiency-has-become-epidemic.md

 > Restrict how much Vitamin D is semi-activated by liver or tissues

-> <a href="/posts/vitamin-d-binding-protein" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D Binding Protein">Restict how much semi-activated Vitamin D is carried to kidneys for full activation</a> - not seen by blood test
+> [Restict how much semi-activated Vitamin D is carried to kidneys for full activation](/posts/vitamin-d-binding-protein) - not seen by blood test

 > Restrict how much Vitamin D is activated by kidneys or tissues - not seen by blood test